sybrew/the-seo-framework/readme.txt

 			* These robots settings are applied to the whole custom post type, including its terms.
 			* The "noindex" settings also remove the post type from the sitemap.
 		* New SEO Bar checks:
-			* When the generated description is empty, it'll now tell you with a blue bar, instead of saying it's "far too short".
+			* When the generated description is empty, it'll now tell you with a blue block, instead of saying it's "far too short".
-			* When the generated title is empty thanks to filters, it'll now tell you with a blue bar, instead of saying it's "far too short".
+			* When the generated title is empty thanks to filters, it'll now tell you with a blue block, instead of saying it's "far too short".
 			* Pages in draft correctly state their indexing status.
 			* Pages that are protected now correctly state their indexing status.
 			* When the Blog Page is empty, and when it's not the home page, it'll show a "noindex" notification.